andrew-hyde/Fin_Metrics_871_Project/README.md

         impute_returns_method = "Drawn_Distribution_Own")

-# graph the performance of the REITS

-# Impute missing values: ALSI less REITs
+## Impute missing values: ALSI less REITs

     # create a data set where property stocks have been removed from the Alsi_Returns data and re-weighted.
     # Now impute missing values using the 'impute_missing_values' function